A Compact Coupling Interface Method with Accurate Gradient Approximation for Elliptic Interface Problems: Method

 After expansion, we have

 Combining \eqref{eq:dsigma}, \eqref{eq:dtau}, and \eqref{eq:df}, we arrive at a system of linear equations whose unknowns are the jump of the second-order derivatives:

-where $G$ is a matrix that only depends on the normal and the tangent vectors, $L$ stands for some general linear function and $b$ stands for some constant.
-In two and three dimensions, through a direct calculation, the absolute value of the determinant of $G$ is 1.
+where $G$ is a matrix that only depends on the normal and the tangent vectors, $L$ stands for the affine function in \eqref{eq:dtau}, \eqref{eq:dsigma} and \eqref{eq:df}.
+In two and three dimensions, it can be shown that the absolute value of the determinant of $G$ is 1 (See Appendix~\ref{ss:derivation}).